Abrahamvdl/murmur/docs/INSTALLATION.md

 # Start recording
 whi start

-# Speak: "This is a test of the whisper voice input system"
+# Speak: "This is a test of the murmur system"

 # Stop recording
 whi stop